The scheduling straightjacket has been thrown off – replaced by a loose, comfortable gown we call Netflix.

 This animated sitcom features Arrested Development’s Will Arnett as the titular Horseman, a… er… “horse man” who found fame in a beloved 1990s sitcom but now lives in a haze of booze and self-loathing.

 Set in a skewed version of Hollywood where humans coexist with anthropomorphic animals, BoJack Horseman features a strong cast (Breaking Bad’s Aaron Paul plays BoJack’s best friend Todd), and offers a surprisingly nuanced portrayal of the “washed-up former star” trope.
 Most importantly, perhaps, it’s really, really funny.
-With 50 episodes available (four seasons plus two specials), its perfect for binging.
+With dozens of episodes available (five seasons plus two specials), its perfect for binging.

 Line of Duty